neondatabase/website/content/docs/connect/connect-postgres-gui.md

 ## Tested GUI applications and IDEs

-Connections from the following GUI applications and IDEs have been tested with Neon.
+Connections from the following GUI applications and IDEs have been tested with Neon:

 - [CLion](https://www.jetbrains.com/clion/)
 - [DataGrip](https://www.jetbrains.com/datagrip/)